-SECTION 43-35-15 of the South Carolina Code of Laws gives The Long Term Care Ombudsman Program (LTCOP) authority to investigate noncriminal reports of alleged abuse, neglect, and exploitation of vulnerable adults occurring in facilities.
-Intake reports involving residents of facilities must be immediately referred by the intake practitioner to the LTCOP.
-It is the responsibility of the intake practitioner to make the referral using the correct form and to document the notification in CAPSS.
+SECTION 43-35-15 of the South Carolina Code of Laws gives The Long-Term Care Ombudsman Program (LTCOP) authority to investigate noncriminal reports of alleged abuse, neglect, and exploitation of vulnerable adults occurring in facilities.
+Intake reports involving residents of facilities must be immediately referred by the intake case manager to the LTCOP.
+It is the responsibility of the intake case manager to make the referral using the correct form and to document the notification in CAPSS.